Shallow Neural Networks Learn Low-Degree Spherical Polynomials with Feature Learning by Learnable Channel Attention: Roadmap of Proofs

 We remark that the proof strategies of our main result, Theorem~\ref{theorem:LRC-population-NN-fixed-point}, summarized above are significantly different from the existing works in training over-parameterized neural networks for nonparametric regression with minimax rates \cite{HuWLC21-regularization-minimax-uniform-spherical, SuhKH22-overparameterized-gd-minimax,Li2024-edr-general-domain} and existing works about learning low-degree polynomials \cite{Ghorbani2021-linearized-two-layer-nn,BaiL20-quadratic-NTK,Nichani0L22-escape-ntk,DamianLS22-nn-representation-learning}.

-First, a novel learnable channel selection algorithm is used to select the informative channels in the activation function of the fist-layer of the network (\ref{eq:two-layer-nn}), and the selected channel number $\ell$ is the ground truth channel number $\ell_0$ in the target function with high probability.
+First, a novel learnable channel selection algorithm is used to select the informative channels in the activation function of the first-layer of the network (\ref{eq:two-layer-nn}), and the selected channel number $\ell$ is the ground truth channel number $\ell_0$ in the target function w.h.p.
 Such channel selection ensures that the kernel $K$ is in fact the low-rank kernel $\Kr$, ensuring the sharp regression risk bound for the second training stage.

 Second, GD is carefully incorporated into the analysis about the uniform convergence results for NTK (\ref{eq:K-def}) in Theorem~\ref{theorem:Km-close-to-K-supnorm-informal}, leading to the crucial decomposition of the neural network function $f_t$ in Theorem~\ref{theorem:bounded-NN-class-informal}.
 It is remarked that while existing works such as \cite{Li2024-edr-general-domain} also has uniform convergence results for over-parameterized neural network, our results about the uniform convergence for the NTK, rooted in the martingale based concentration inequality for Banach space-valued process~\cite{Pinelis1992}, do not depend on the H\"older continuity of the NTK.